Hyren flattened himself against the wall, using his arm to sweep Blynn up against the stone. “Don’t. Move,” he breathed.

 Hyren exhaled, placing a hand on his chest.
 “That way,” he said, prompting Blynn to sidle off of the crates in the direction of the cliff edge, which was hidden by a labyrinth of terraces and roofs.
 Craning his neck upward, he could see the sole spot of green in this red-infested hole, high above them to the northeast.
 A crimson dot was now descending—he probably didn’t want to miss the festivities.

 The Grundo and the Zafara picked their way around the castle’s exterior, scaling broken-down walls and veering around patches of rooftop that appeared particularly unstable.
-Nearly all of the Werelupes seemed to be gathered in the great hall, but there was one stationary, unflagged neutral-orange biosignal far below Hyren’s feet.
+Nearly all of the Werelupes seemed to be gathered in the great hall, but one stationary, unflagged neutral-orange biosignal lingered far below Hyren’s feet.
 Most likely another prisoner, Hyren guessed.
 And all the while, the rain and wind were picking up.

 “How did you know your ammo would explode like that?” the commander asked once they were well out of earshot from the Werelupes.